-The current-sink capability is slightly stronger than the current source capability at lower V{DD} .
+Note that the current sink capability is slightly stronger than the current source capability at lower VDD.
 This is due to the differences in the structure of the bipolar-MOSFET power output section, where the current source is a P-channel MOSFET and the current sink has an N-channel MOSFET.

-In a large majority of applications, it is advantageous that the turnoff capability of a driver is stronger than the turnon capability.
-This helps to ensure that the MOSFET is held off during common power-supply transients that may turn the device back on.
+In most it is advantageous that the turnoff capability of a driver is stronger than the turnon capability.
+This helps to ensure that the MOSFET is held OFF during common power supply transients which may turn the device back ON.